FusionPixelStudio/dvr-escape-game/README.md

 Users with **FREE** Davinci Resolve 19.1 and after will be unable to play this game because of changes by Blackmagic Design to what is available to the free users of Resolve by removing the ability to access the Scripting UI System.
 The only way to get around this is to install an earlier version of Davinci Resolve to restore the UI access.

 Users on certain Mac systems will have difficulty playing the game.
 The hotkeys to move around and interact with objects will be not usable and you will be required to move with the UI buttons to the left of the screen.
 In some systems you may not even be able to interact with objects.

+This game has not been tested on any Linux Systems.

 ## Support Channels